reflex-dev/reflex-web/docs/library/graphing/plotly.md

 ## Plot as State Var

-The figure need to be set as a state var if it needs to be updated during run time.
+If the figure is set as a state var, it can be updated during run time.

 ```python demo exec
 import plotly.express as px